Drinking and Driving (DUI)

 The largest group at risk for drinking and driving are those who binge drink or are struggling with an alcohol use disorder (AUD).
 This means they consume a large amount of alcohol in a short period of time, putting them at risk for harmful side effects.
 It takes roughly 30 minutes to two hours for alcohol to be absorbed into your bloodstream.
 During this time, your breathing may slow down and your cognitive skills may be delayed.
 Because of this, it is always dangerous to drink and drive.

 Alcoholism is a condition that can be treated with the help of a specialized treatment center.
 If you or someone you love is struggling with a drinking problem, it’s time to seek help and get your life back on track.
-Call a treatment expert now to find top-rated rehab facilities that fit your needs.
+Call a treatment provider now to find top-rated rehab facilities that fit your needs.

 Dangers of Drinking and Driving